mayankmahajan24/QL/docs/LanguageReference.md

 #### 3.2.2 JSON (`json`)
 Since the language must search and return results from JSON files, it supports Jsons as a non-primitive type.
 A `json` object can be created directly from a filename of a valid JSON.
 For example, one could write: `json a = json("file1.json")`.
 During runtime, the generated java code will check if the contents of the file make up a valid json.
 This means that Jsons are dynamically typed in QL.

-Jsons are statically inferred but checked dynamically typed in QL.
-At compile time,
+Jsons are statically inferred but checked dynamically in QL.

+EVAN - so we can do this but i dont know how to introduce this without first introducing the bracket selector
 <!-- The second way to obtain a JSON object is by using a subset of a current JSON.
 For example, say the following variable is already set:

 ```